LinneaToth/TicTacToe/README.md

 # Tic-Tac-Toe

-A simple game, made with React, TypeScript and Tailwind and using Vite for a school assignment in my second semester of pursuing my new skill set as a webdev 🤓
+A simple game, made through Vite with React, TypeScript and Tailwind for a school assignment in my second semester of pursuing my new skill set as a webdev 🤓

 |   |   |
 |---|---|